RV weather safety guide: How to survive extreme heat, cold, and high winds

 You do not have to break the bank to install effective skirting.
 A common misconception is that the barrier must be perfectly airtight; however, the primary goal is simply to prevent wind from constantly blowing underneath the RV and stripping away heat.

 For a budget-friendly setup, you can use heavy-duty tarps, clips, zip ties, and rivets.
 In the USA, retailers like Harbor Freight offer affordable supplies for this purpose.
-I also used a layer of chicken wire to keep to wrap the RV first, which gave the tarp stability.
+I also used a layer of chicken wire to wrap the RV first, which gave the tarp stability.
 If you have questions about specific materials or installation methods, please feel free to ask in the comment section below.

 Heating sources and moisture management